Khushisrivastava9/Harmoniq-Musicforall/README.md

 **How to Use it?**

--Download Zip file of this repository.
+-Download Zip file of this repository
--Now extract the zip file and open the folder in Your code editor like VS code.
--Use your local Host to see the website working.
+-Now extract the zip file and open the folder in Your code editor like VS code -Use your local Host to see the website working

 ---